treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] = color_counts[c] + 1
 ```

-This might be a little slower on sparse lists (lists with lots of non-repeating colors) because it executes two statements instead of one, but we're not worried about performance, we're worried about what is Pythonic.
-After some thought, we decide this looks more Pythonic so we stick with it.
+This might be a little slower on sparse lists (lists with lots of non-repeating colors) because it executes two statements instead of one, but we're not worried about performance, we're worried about code style.
+After some thought, we decide to stick with this new version.

 ## try Block